AltarisV/TRAIL-PDF/README.md

 ## Planned

 - Showing the current progress for PDF-conversion
 - Giving a Side-by-Side of the PDF pages and corresponding HTML for easy post-editing

-## Affiliation

-This version of TRAIL has been developed as part of the research activities in the "Computer Science and Society" group ([Informatik und Gesellschaft](https://iug.htw-berlin.de/)) at HTW Berlin (University of Applied Sciences).